Marcos Kremer

-Marcos Kremer (born 30 July 1997) is an Argentine rugby union player who plays for Top 14 team Stade Français.
-His playing positions are Lock and flanker.
+Marcos Kremer (born 30 July 1997) is an Argentine professional rugby union player who plays as a flanker for Top 14 club Clermont and the Argentina national team.

+Club career

 Having played rugby from a young age, representing Los Espinillos at the age of 15 and Club Salto Grande 16, he made his senior debut at Club Atlético del Rosario at the age of 17.
 He became a familiar starter at the club when he turned 18, starting in most matches in early 2016.
-In January 2016, he was called up to the Argentina XV side ahead of the 2016 Americas Rugby Championship.
-He made his senior debut against the United States on 6 February 2016, before even making an appearance at any of the age-grade national teams.